uf-icbr-bioinformatics/FOLD/README.md

 fengc.py [options] reference genes...
 ```

-where `reference' is a FASTA file containing the genome reference, and `genes' is one or
+where `reference` is a FASTA file containing the genome reference, and `genes` is one or
 more gene names, or (if preceded by @) a file containing gene names, one per line.

 ## General options: